rowingdude/analyzeMFT/README.md

               Added bodyfile option to use STD_INFO timestamps rather than FN timestamps

-Version 2 and version 3 history is in CHANGES.txt
+Version 2 history is in CHANGES.txt

 Inspiration